12 Week Leg Specialization Program To Get Your Wheels Growing

 Working the hamstrings simultaneously can pose problems for those who are weaker on one side or for anyone who seeks to fully isolate this grouping.
 This could be one reason why activities such as sprinting, walking lunges and more esoteric exercises such as one-legged kettlebell deadlifts work so well to build big hams.
 My personal favorite is the standing one-legged curl.
 As opposed to the lying version, standing curls force the hams to work against gravity to a greater degree to make the lifter work harder to complete each contraction and to lower the resistance in more controlled fashion, both of which result in greater growth stimulus.
 To perform, curl weight to full contraction before slowly lowering while ensuring continuous tension on all working muscles.

-More of a mass building power movement the deadlift subjects the hams to serious overload through heavy poundages.
+More of a leg workout for mass building power movement the deadlift subjects the hams to serious overload through heavy poundages.
 This is also an excellent movement for developing the glutes to promote a better glute/ham tie-in (incidentally, you cannot build a tie-in; you can only fully develop the muscles on either side of it to create this most impressive effect).
 To perform: from a standing position with knees slightly bent (and kept in this position) and grasping a barbell, bend the upper body forward at the hip joint and allow the shoulder to descend while keeping the head up.
 Using hamstring strength, pull bar back to the starting position.
 Remember to keep those knees slightly bent.

 Comprised of two major muscles (the gastrocnemius, the upper diamond-shaped portion which forms the bulk of the calf, and the soleus, a flatter, longer muscle positioned under the gastrocnemius and lower on the leg) the calves are probably the most stubborn muscle group we have.
 While some people possess massive shapely calves without ever having touched a weight, others, despite many years of training them in every conceivable manner, display comparatively puny lower pins.